| 1 | Common garter snake |

 This small garter snake is found in four US states: Michigan, Wisconsin, Indiana, and Ohio.
 Butler’s garter snakes live in wet meadows and tall grass prairie, often taking refuge in the burrows of chimney crayfish.
 They have the usual liking for moisture, but prefer open areas rather than forests.
 They move an average of 14 metres per day, accelerating during summer.

-Butler’s garter snake is one of the shorter US species, with a female record length of just 73.7cm.
-Their other characteristics, however, are nearly impossible to separate from common garter snakes.
-The only hope for a layman is their pale side stripes.
+Butler’s garter snake (Thamnophis butleri) is one of the shorter US species, with a female record length of just 73.7cm.
+Its other characteristics, however, are nearly impossible to separate from the common garter snake.
+The only hope for a layman lies in the pale side stripes.
 In common garter snakes, these are centred on the 2nd and 3rd rows of scales above their underside, while in Butler’s garter snake, they’re centred on rows 3 and 4.

 Butler’s garter snakes almost never swim in rivers or lakes, but like to hide in 8 inch high vegetation on their borders.
 Consequently, Butler’s garter snake is able to use these as a corridor to infiltrate towns.
-They’re one of the more suburban-friendly members, and are sometimes found under scattered rubbish in vacant lots.
+This is one of the more suburban-friendly members, sometimes showing up beneath scattered rubbish in vacant lots.

-Nowadays, Butler’s garter snake derives 83% of its calories from earthworms, which aren’t native to the USA.
-They likely ate slugs before they were introduced.
+Nowadays, Butler’s garter snakes derive 83% of their calories from earthworms, which aren’t native to the USA.
+They likely ate slugs before these were introduced.